-- 188. (1) Any person who is a licensee or registered person in terms of the Customs Control Act may apply to the customs authority for-
+188. (1) Any person who is a licensee or registered person in terms of the Customs Control Act may apply to the customs authority for-

 - (a) an advance tariff ruling;

 - (b) an advance valuation ruling; or

 - (c) an advance origin ruling.

-- (2) An application for an advance ruling-
+(2) An application for an advance ruling-

 - (a) must relate to only-

 - (i) one class or kind of goods; and

 - (ii) transactions between the same parties; and

 - (b) must-

-- (i) be made on an application form as may be prescribed by rule; - (ii) contain the information required on the application form or prescribed by rule; - (iii) be signed by the applicant; - (iv) be accompanied by any relevant supporting documents and information as may be prescribed by rule; and - (v) be submitted to the customs authority. - (3) The customs authority may request the applicant to submit any additional information that may be required before considering an application for an advance ruling. - (4) A fee prescribed by rule is payable in respect of each application.
+- (i) be made in the form and format and in accordance with any requirements as may be prescribed by rule;

+- (ii) contain the information required on the application form or prescribed by rule;

+- (iii) be signed by the applicant;

+- (iv) be accompanied by any relevant supporting documents and information as may be prescribed by rule; and

+- (v) be submitted to the customs authority.

+(3) The customs authority may request the applicant to submit any additional information that may be required before considering an application for an advance 30 ruling.

+(4) A fee prescribed by rule is payable in respect of each application.